 It’s important to note that 600 MHz spectrum, which is very low, long-distance frequency, won’t get the job done on its own.
 Higher frequencies would allow for faster speeds that would really meet the expectations of the label.
 Magenta also pointed out that other carriers and “Big Cable” are chasing something called Fixed 5G for home internet.
 As ambitious as that prospect is, Legere claims it won’t meet the needs of mobile internet.

 Here’s the real deal.
 5G doesn’t really exist – yet.
 The technology is currently being developed, but nothing officially meets the standard.
-This is all reminiscent of when both AT&T and T-Mobile branded HSPA+ as 4G, when it was really just faster 3G.
+This is all reminiscent of when both AT&T and T-Mobile branded HSPA+ as 4G when it was really just faster 3G.
 Remember when T-Mobile forced iPhones to display a 4G icon when on HSPA+?
 Here’s another kicker: LTE doesn’t fully meet the agreed-upon standards of 4G either.
+But, how come in the USA we’re trying to cut corners?
+In Australia, comparison sites similar to iSelect are offering real and genuine 5G networks that are verified by the governing bodies.

 What do you geeks think?
 Do you even care about what gets to be called what?
 Or, do you just want a fast mobile network and don’t care what it’s called?
 Let us know in the comments!